 - record the amount on your VAT return

-Most goods and services are standard rate.
-Charge this rate unless the goods or services are classed as reduced or zero-rated.
+You usually charge standard rate of VAT (currently 20%) on most goods and services.
+Use standard rate unless the goods or services you sell are classed as reduced or zero-rated.

-- mobility aids for older people are charged at 5% if they’re for someone over 60 and the goods are installed in their home
+- mobility aids if they’re for someone over 60 and installed in their home

 Find a list of reduced rate goods or services.